Fermented Foods

 - Nattokinase, a fibrinolytic enzyme produced by B. subtilis var. natto during fermentation, with measurable thrombolytic activity in human plasma assays.

-- Cohort mortality data — Japanese adults with high habitual intake show lower all-cause and CVD mortality over 15+ years of follow-up, an effect that does not appear with unfermented soy[16].
+- Cohort mortality data — Japanese adults with high habitual intake show lower all-cause and CVD mortality over 15+ years of follow-up, an effect that does not appear with unfermented soy[19].
+The Takayama cohort (29,079 adults, 16-year follow-up) put highest- versus lowest-quartile natto intake at CVD-mortality HR 0.75 (95% CI 0.64–0.88) and total-stroke HR 0.68 (95% CI 0.52–0.88), with no association for total soy protein or isoflavones — the signal is natto-specific[20].

 The taste and smell are an acquired preference.
 For non-Japanese eaters who don't tolerate it, the practical workaround is a daily MK-7 supplement (90–180 µg) — which captures the bone and vascular benefits but not the nattokinase or peptide effects.
+See Vitamin K2.

 Kimchi: precision immune modulation

 Kimchi is the substrate where the immunology data has caught up with the gastronomy.
 A 12-week trial (NCT05898802) used single-cell RNA sequencing on peripheral blood mononuclear cells in overweight adults eating either fermented or unfermented kimchi powder.
-Regular kimchi consumption upregulated antigen-presenting cell function and pushed CD4+ T-cell differentiation toward both effector and regulatory phenotypes — increased both defensive readiness and anti-inflammatory restraint, without the broad inflammatory activation that synthetic immune-boosters tend to produce[17].
+Regular kimchi consumption upregulated antigen-presenting cell function and pushed helper T-cell (CD4+) differentiation toward both effector and regulatory phenotypes — increased both defensive readiness and anti-inflammatory restraint, without the broad inflammatory activation that synthetic immune-boosters tend to produce[21].

 Useful interpretation: this is good evidence that a traditionally fermented vegetable, eaten daily, talks to the immune system in a structured rather than random way.
 It is not evidence that kimchi prevents specific diseases — that step has not been taken in trials.